 In 2018, Compass Pathways filed a patent on its formulation of synthetic psilocybin, called polymorph A. The patent was granted in 2020.
 This patent was a controversial one.
 Critics “argue that Compass is attempting to claim ownership of prior psilocybin research and unfairly block potentially competing therapies,” as Lucid News reported in a three-part series on the development of psilocybin-based therapies for depression.

 Compass's first patent application, in October 2018, had 27 claims of novelty, Jeffery M. O’Brien wrote in Fortune.
-These novelty claims were swiftly challenged by Carey Turnbull, a patent lawyer who is a board member of Usona Institute and the nonprofit Heffter Research Institute.
+These novelty claims were swiftly challenged by Carey Turnbull, a board member of Usona Institute and the nonprofit Heffter Research Institute.
 Compass withdrew those original 27 claims of novelty.
 When it resubmitted its patent claim it had 10 new claims of novelty, which Turnbull opposed again.
 Compass again withdrew its patent.
 Finally, its patent was approved on December 31, 2019, with one independent claim of novelty and 20 dependent claims.

 As Russell Hausfeld reported in Psymposia, Turnbull continued to dispute the approval of this patent “through Kohn and Associates, and through Free to Operate (FTO)—a company Turnbull created to ‘further the goal of keeping psilocybin widely available for research and development’ for the treatment of conditions like depression.”
 That petition was denied in August 2020.
 Compass filed paperwork for an initial public offering (IPO) in August 2020.